byounis/javascript-30-day-challenge/README.md

 A 30 Day challenge course.
 Building 30 things in 30 days using vanilla javascript.
 Offered at Javascript30.com and Wesbos.com.

-Details on how to run or what the challenge is stored within each folder's readme.
+Details on how to run or what the challenge is, is stored within each folder's readme.